General information and issues about Hickok testers

 No grounded Deck

 Let me tell you why you should always ground the deck plate.
 The mains cord is connected with one wire, in a very clumsy way to the Rheostat, for the mains control.
 With some of the testers I have, it broke off already, and I just re soldered it without much thinking about it.
-The other wire to the switch, is connected a little bit better.
+The other wire which goes to the switch, is connected a little bit better.
 It is just a matter of opening the tester up many times, and one of the wire breaks off.
 Then it may touch the deck plate, and when you use an auto transformer from 230V to 110V... you have a 50% chance that the hot 230V end touches the chassis, depending how your auto transformer is plugged in.
-So you may be firmly pushing with your left hand on the metal plate, when you want to get out the tube you're testing.
-If at that moment the wire breaks off.. you go to tube heaven.
+So you may be resting with your left hand on the metal plate, when you want to get out the tube you're testing.
+If at that moment the wire breaks off. you go to tube heaven.
 Short before the wire is breaking off, it is hanging only on one last and single strand, and your tester will behave funny.
-So I was trying to find out what's wrong, put in a voltage regulator tube, and let it draw 100mA from the tester.
-It made the fuse lamp glow even.
+So I was trying to find out what's wrong with the tester.

 DANGER!